tommhe14/sofascore-wrapper/README.md

 ## 📜 License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## From the developer;

+- If you encounter any issues feel free to open an issue.
+- If you have any enhancement requests, feel free to open an issue with the front end proof of what you're looking to get.
+- Always open to pull requests!

 ---
 Enjoy using **Sofascore Wrapper**! 🎉